kannankvs/md2/sourcecode.md

 # SONiC Source Repositories

-# SONiC Repositories Details

-# Imaging and Building tools
+## Imaging and Building tools

-## sonic-buildimage
+### sonic-buildimage
 - https://github.com/Azure/sonic-buildimage
     - Main repo that contains SONiC code,links to all sub-repos, build related files, platform/device specific files, etc., This repo has the following directories.
 	- device - It contains files specific to each vendor device.
 In general, it contains the python scripts for accessing EEPROM, SFP, PSU, LED,etc., specific to the device hardware.
 	- dockers - This folder contains sub-folders for all dockers running in the SONiC.
 Each of those sub-folders contains files that explains about the processes that need to run inside that docker.
 List of dockers and the processes running inside each docker is given at the end of this document.
 	- files - Contain multiple sub-folders required for building and running SONiC services.
 		- (a) Aboot, (b) apt - few default files related to  for "apt-get" ,"apt-*" applications (c) build_templates - Contains the jinja2 template files to generate (as part of "build process") the systemd services files required for starting the various dockers.
 It also contains the file sonic_debian_extension.j2 is used in "build process"; it copies the required files and installs the required packages in the "/fsroot" which is built ass part of the SONiC image.
 		  (d) dhcp - Contains the config file for dhcp client & exit hook scripts, (e) docker - Contains the "docker" file (related to docker-engine) that is extracted from docker-ce 17.03.0~ce-0~debian-stretch to enable 'service docker start' in the build chroot env.
 		  (f) image_config - Contains sub-folders like apt (non debian packages related info), bash (for bashrc), caclmgrd (control plane ACL manager daemon), cron.d (logrotate), ebtables (filter), environment (vtysh,banner), fstrim, hostcfgd (tacacs+ config handler), hostname (service to handle hostname config), interfaces (service to handle interface related config changes), logrotate, ntp (ntp service with conf file j2 file), platform (rc.local file), rsyslog (service for syslog & j2 file),snmp (snmp.yml file), sudoers (sudo users & permissions),  systemd (journald.conf file), updategraph (script for getting minigraph and installing it), warmboot-finalizer (script used during warmreboot).
 		  (g) initramfs-tools - Contains files related to ramfs, (h) scripts - contains scripts for arp_update (gratuitous ARP/ND), swss, syncd, etc., (i) sshd - SSH service and keygen script

 	- installer - contains scripts that are used by onie-mk-demo script that is called as part of build_image.sh
 	- rules - contains the "config" file where the build options can be modified, contains *.mk makefiles that contains the required marcros for building the image.